 The state of Queensland is nicknamed “The Sunshine State” and is said to be sunny for 300 days out of the year.
 Due to its rich history influenced by Aboriginal Australians and Torres Strait Islanders, Queensland is known to have vibrant and unique Aboriginal festivals throughout the year.
 The numerous zoos, safari trips, and diving/snorkeling trips make it easy for Queensland visitors to interact closely with the complex Australian wildlife.
 Bus services, scooters, and ferries are popular modes of travel in Queensland, allowing for more adventurous opportunitiesacross the state.

 This program is limited to students in the College of Agriculture and Life Sciences

 Have a minimum Junior classification by beginning of exchange; can be a Sophomore at the time of application

 Have a minimum 3.0 G.P.A.

 Proficiency in English

 Obtain a student visa if needed

 Be a TAMU student for at least one semester prior to application

 Attend TAMU for at least one full semester after the exchange

 Provide official transcripts from all college-level institutions attended

 Fall Semester (July to November)

 Spring Semester (February to June)

 Academic Year ( July to June)

 The University of Queensland offers various practical study course options, such as lectures, tutorials, work groups, practical lab work, and field trips to all incoming exchange students through their extensive study abroad/incoming exchange program.
 A list of all possible courses provided by UQ, and a search engine provided an easier method of finding courses that apply to your degree plan can be found at UQ’s incoming exchange course selection page.
 A standard full-time course load at UQ is four courses per semester.

 While attending UQ as an exchange student, there are three main accommodation options.
 The first is living in a Residential College, which is a residential community that offers a range of activities, accommodation, and support to assist the student.
 Meals at the residential colleges are catered, and the activities are close by.
 There are 10 residential colleges on the main campus of UQ in St. Lucia, though they are limited and in very high demand.

+A secondary option for those wanting to be more independent is off-campus student housing.
+Though these housing options are designed for students and are completely furnished, the students are generally independent and see to their own meals and activities.
 Finally, students have the option to book temporary accommodation with UQ and wait until their arrival in Brisbane to secure permanent accommodation.
 However, this requires that the student arrive two to three weeks before their orientation, which occurs during the week before classes begin.

 One of the benefits of participating in a reciprocal exchange is their affordability.
 Overall costs are comparable to studying in College Station with the main difference in costs coming from travel related expenses and the exchange rate.
 Please keep in mind that because you are enrolled at A&M, your regular tuition and fees will be paid at A&M just as if you were taking classes on campus.
 Additionally, students will be provided with the necessary information for them to make arrangements for all other expenses.

 Estimated Fees Paid to Texas A&M

 A&M Tuition and Fees